Asymmetric Masked Distillation for Pre-Training Small Foundation Models: Experiments

 In this section, we perform ablation experiments on AMD with 16-frames vanilla ViT-B, and all results are obtained on SSV2.
 We run 200 epochs per experiment.
 The ViT-L model of VideoMAE with 2400 epochs pre-trained on SSV2 is employed as the teacher model for distillation.

 Since our distillation strategy is built into the MAE pre-training process, we fixed the masking ratio of the student at 90\% which is the default setting of VideoMAE, in order not to damage the reconstruction difficulty.
-And the high masking ratio is beneficial and efficient for representation learning.
-As for the fine-tuning setting, the sampling strategy adopted for SSV2 is uniform sampling~\cite{tsn_journal} and a $2$ clips \x $3$ crops test is used to obtain the final results. { \textbf{Generator depth.}} The generator is a decoder-like structure and we compared the effect of different generator depths on the performance of the model in Table~\ref{tab:decoder_depth}.
+As for the fine-tuning setting, the sampling strategy adopted for SSV2 is uniform sampling~\cite{tsn_journal} and a $2$ clips \x $3$ crops test is used to obtain the final results.

+{ \textbf{Generator depth.}} The generator is a decoder-like structure and we compared the effect of different generator depths on the performance of the model in Table~\ref{tab:decoder_depth}.
 A deeper generator provides better classification performance but also brings more computational overhead.
 The performance gain from 1 layer to 2 layers is significant, but the gain from 2 layers to 4 layers is lower and more time-consuming.
 We have chosen a depth of 2 as the default setting, which compromises performance and computational complexity.